Kingston DC2000B (Boot Drive) 960GB M.2 SSD

 Q1T1

-This is a long term test to make full use of the memory capacity.
-You can see when a cache is full and the writing performance decreases.
+A long-term test was performed to fully utilize the storage.
+You can see at what point the cache (if present) becomes full and write performance drops.
 A test file of 200 GB was written to the medium.
-The exact cache size could not be determined, because the test file did not exhaust the cache (brought it to the limit).At least the test file could be read with an average write speed of 2041 MB/s and written with 1263 MB/s.
+The exact cache size could not be determined because the test file did not exhaust (push to the limit) the cache.
+The test file could at least be read with an average read speed of 2,041 MB/s and written at 1,263 MB/s.

 HD Tune Pro Benchmark